prosyslab-classroom/cs424-program-reasoning/README.md

 ## Homework
-This course includes programming assignments through which students will learn how to design and implement program synthesizer and program verifier.
+This course includes programming assignments through which students will learn how to design and implement program synthesizers and program verifiers.
 Students will use a few tools which are described [here](TOOL.md).

 All submissions will be managed using Github.
-For each assignment, a unique invitation URL for Github Classroom will be posted in the [issue board](../../issues).
+For each assignment, a unique invitation URL for GitHub Classroom will be posted in the [issue board](../../issues).
 Once you accept the invitation, a private repository for your assignment will be created.
 You can push as many commits as you want before the deadline.
 We will grade the final commit of your `master` branch.